 Thoughts from RSPCA Approved

 Manager – RSPCA Approved, Talulah Gaunt applauded McDonald’s Australia for working with their suppliers to transition to 100% RSPCA Approved chicken.
-“For meat chickens to have a good quality of life, they need an environment that meets their physical needs and encourages them to express their natural behaviours,” said Talulah.
+“For meat chickens to have a better quality of life, they need an environment that meets their physical needs and encourages them to express their natural behaviours,” said Talulah.

 “By sourcing from farms that are certified RSPCA Approved, McDonald’s Australia is showing a strong commitment to farm animal welfare and supporting farmers that are raising the bar for Australia’s farmed animals.”